omora14/family-proclamation-quiz/README.md

-# Getting Started with Create React App
+# How to Start the React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Note:

+This is a quick-started project for one of my classes to show one of our skills.
+It is not a significant project.

 ## Available Scripts